-Tables 1 show the classification confusion matrix based on the method proposed in paper [5].
+Tables 1 show the classification confusion matrix based on the method proposed in paper (Ke et al., 2005).
 The confusion matrices show the motion label (vertical) versus the classification results (horizontal).
-Each cell (i, j) in the table shows the percentage of class
+Each cell (i, j) in the table shows the percentage of class i action being recognized as class j.
+Then trace of the matrices show the percentage of the correctly recognized action, while the remaining cells show the percentage of misclassification.